johncarl81/transfuse/documentation.md

 For completeness, Transfuse allows the declaration of dependency loops.
 For Transfuse to instantiate depenency loops, at least one depenency in the loop must be injected based on an interface.

 <hr/>

+#### Method Interceptors

+Transfuse offers a basic AOP facility of method interception.
+This feature is based on the AOPAlliance MethodInterceptor specification.
+A couple useful method interceptors are defined by transfuse:

+##### @Asynchronous
+Annotating a method with @Asynchronous tells Transfuse to proxy the execution of the method and execute it within its own thread.
+The method will execute and the calling thread will return immediately.

+##### @UIThread
+Annotating a method with @UIthread will execute the given method through an Android Handler.
+This puts the execution of the method back on the UI thread.

+Note: If a return value is declared on the intercepted method, the Asynchronous and UIThread interceptors will return null.

+##### Configuration

+Custom method interceptors may be defined by associating a MethodInterceptor class with a custom annotation.
+These are assocaited in the TransfuseModule with the @BindInterceptor annotation.

+Example:

+{% highlight java %}
+@Target(METHOD)
+public @interface Log {}
+{% endhighlight %}

+{% highlight java %}
+public class LogInterceptor implements MethodInterceptor {
+    @Override
+    public Object invoke(MethodInvocation invocation) throws Throwable {
+        Log.i("Interception", "start");
+        Object ret = invocation.proceed();
+        Log.i("Interception", "finish");

+        return ret;
+    }
+}
+{% endhighlight %}

+{% highlight java %}
+@TransfuseModule
+public interface Module{
+	@BindInterceptor(Log.class)
+	LogInterceptor getLogInterceptor();
+}
+{% endhighlight %}

+This example shows an interceptor that logs the starting and ending points of a method call.
+All that is needed to use this method is to annotated a method like so:

+{% highlight java %}
+public class Example{
+	@Log
+	public void methodCall() {
+	}
+}
+{% endhighlight %}

 #### Events